drivet/website/content/posts/2020/website-identity.md

 to the client application, so that the application can access the resources on the user's behalf.
-The final result of this delegation process is an opaque string called an access token that is meant to be included in the API calls via HTTP header.
+The final result of this delegation process is an opaque string called an access token that is meant to be included in the API calls via the Authorization header:

+    GET /api/blah
+    Authorization: Bearer 128728364872

 It sounds like a tautology but, simply put, access tokens grant the application access to the API.
 So how do we go about getting one?

-### OAuth Flows
+### The Authorization Code Flow

-The OAuth standard defines several "flows" or procedures for obtaining an access token.
-Not all of them are important for our purposes, so I'm going to focus on just a couple.

-The most popular one would probably be the authorization code flow.
+The OAuth standard defines several "flows" or procedures for obtaining an access token, but only one of them is really important for our purposes: the authorization code flow.
 It is, roughly, a two step process.

-First, the end user obtains an *authorization code* by providing a client identifier and a list of *scopes*, detailing what the client is allowed to do with the API, and then authenticating to the authorization server (the exact mechanism of which can vary from provider to provider).
+First, the client (i.e. the blogging application, in our example) obtains an *authorization code* from the authorization server by providing a client identifier and a list of requested *scopes*, detailing what the client is wants to do with the resource.
+The end user is then authenticated to the authorization server (the exact mechanism of which can vary from provider to provider), after which they consent (or not) to the scopes provided.

 Second, the client trades that authorization code for an access token, possibly authenticating with a client secret at the same time.

 ### Client Registration

-Clients need to be registered with the authorization server.
-To use the ongoing example, you need to tell Twitter's authorization server that your blogging application will be trying to access your tweets.
+In all OAuth flows, the authorization server requires a priori knowledge of the client attempting to access the resource.
+To use the ongoing example, Twitter's authorization server needs to know that your blogging application will be trying to access your tweets.

+Most often, this entails explicit client registration.
 Several pieces of information need to be provided:

-* A client identifier.
-This is a string used to identify the client.
-This is considered public information
+* The client identifier.
+A string used to identify the client.
 * A redirect URL.
-This is the URL to which the browser will be returned once
+The URL to which the browser will be returned once the authorization code has been issued.
-* (Optional) A client secret.
-This will be used
+* Some implementations require (or generate) a client secret.
+This will be used during the final phase of the procedure, when the client trades the authorization code for an access token.

-### Where Does IndieAuth Fit?